Fast read

 A potential future method for charging EVs while driving is wireless induction charging, which transfers electricity to a car via metal charging plates or coils under roadways.

-Can I charge my electric vehicle and drive it at the same time?
+Can I charge my electric car and drive it at the same time?

-It’s an evolving technology and a bit like VHS and Betta video recorders many decades ago; different technologies or a mix of technologies are fighting for supremacy.
+An evolving technology, a bit like VHS and Betta video recorders many decades ago, different technologies or a mix of technologies are fighting for supremacy.
 And don’t even let me start with hydrogen-powered vehicles, which could also be in the mix of our future transport landscape.

-Although EV technology has increased profoundly over the past few years and constantly evolves yearly, they cannot charge while driving.
-So the answer is NO.
+Although electric car technology has increased profoundly over the past few years and constantly evolves yearly, electric cars cannot charge while driving.

 You may be thinking, how can a petrol car charge its battery when driving?
 The answer is that conventionally fuelled cars have an alternator that creates a current and sends it back to the battery while driving.

-But wait – if the EV has solar cells embedded in its roof, it can charge the batteries while parking and driving – so the answer is YES – you can charge your EV while driving!
+But wait – if the EV has solar cells embedded in its roof, it can charge the batteries while parking and driving – so the answer is YES – you can charge your electric car while driving!

 Now let’s look at cars with this feature in detail

-The Hyundai Sonata is a plug-in hybrid vehicle with a 44 km EV range battery.
-It’s currently offering a solar roof option, too, though.
+The Hyundai Sonata is a plug-in hybrid vehicle with a 44 km electric car range battery, currently offering a solar roof option, too, though.
 But, unfortunately, with an approximate 200W roof cell capacity, such a setup will only charge about 6 km of additional driving on a sunny day.
-And that’s only if the car is parked in the sun all day.

 Even if we manage to put cells on most of the car’s surface and solve the inverter and shading challenges, the maximum that current technology will allow is a minimal 600 – 700W solar system per car.